takagallardo/nvme-secure-erase-tool/README.md

 ## Core Safety Design

-This script includes multiple layers of protection:
+The script implements multiple layers of protection:

-- Automatically detects the currently running system disk
+- Automatic detection of the active system disk
-- Immediately aborts if the system disk is selected
+- Immediate abort if the system disk is selected
-- Requires explicit `YES` confirmation
+- Explicit `YES` confirmation gate
-- Checks and unmounts target devices if necessary
-- Generates execution logs
+- Mount state validation and forced unmount
+- Execution logging
-- Produces deletion certificate data (model / serial / timestamp)
+- Generation of device-identifiable erase certificates (model / serial / timestamp)

-These protections significantly reduce operational risk.
+These controls significantly reduce operational risk in production environments.

+---

+## Security & Confidentiality

+This public repository is a sanitized and generalized version of tooling developed in enterprise infrastructure environments.

+No proprietary information, internal architecture details, or confidential operational data are included.

+The implementation has been intentionally abstracted to:

+- Protect internal infrastructure details
+- Ensure compliance with corporate security policies
+- Avoid exposure of production topology or host information

+This project demonstrates secure operational design principles while maintaining strict confidentiality boundaries.

 ---